ammayathrajeshnair/ansible/packaging/debian/README.md

 The debian package file will be placed in the `deb-build` directory.
 This can then be added to an APT repository or installed with `dpkg -i <package-file>`.

-Note that `dpkg -i` does not resolve dependencies.
+Note that `dpkg -i` does not resolve dependencies

 To install the Ansible DEB package and resolve dependencies: